Tee-Stark/simple_shell/README.md

 ### About

-All files were created and compiled on `Ubuntu 14.04.4 LTS` using `GCC 4.8.4` with the following flags: `-Wall -Werror -Wextra -pedantic`
+All files were created and compiled on `Ubuntu 20.04.4 LTS` using `gcc` with the following flags: `-Wall -Werror -Wextra -pedantic`

 ### Collaborators